Education For Life: Connecting With The Global Community Through Study Abroad

 Programs are offered Fall, Spring and Summer.
 Not all programs are offered every semester.
 Some are only during the academic year and others are offered only in the summer.
 The majority of the courses are taught in English, but there is ample opportunity for language study.
 A few the programs require that students take language courses on site or that they be proficient in the language.
 Internships are available at several of the locations.

 From studying Arabic in Jordan or Morocco to media, design, and social communications in Brazil, students pursue their passion and interests in a culture and landscape that capture the imagination and the true essence of the place.
 CIEE offers programs in over forty locations worldwide.

-The Regent's College campus is located in the heart of London within the 487 acre Regent's Park, which includes the Queen's Rose Garden.
+The Regent's University campus is located in the heart of London within the 487 acre Regent's Park, which includes the Queen's Rose Garden.
 While London is one of the largest cities in the world its extensive public transit system of double-decker buses and subways (the tube) provide an efficient way to take it all in.
 And yet, it is still incredibly safe.
 The Student Services Office at Regent's provides many of the same services students are used to receiving at Tiffin University, including on-campus room and board, counseling, and student activities.
 In addition, they handle health, safety and security issues for students.

 Tiffin University’s program at Oxford is offered through an arrangement with the Oxford Study Abroad Programme.
 This program is offered both fall and spring semesters as well as summer.
 While fall and spring are for full-time attendance, the summer term is usually part-time.
 The term consists of 12-13 weeks in 14 tutorials (usually regarded as the equivalent of 14 US semester credits) taught by members of the faculty of Oxford University.
 Each tutorial has one tutor and one or two students.